Emergence of meta-stable clustering in mean-field transformer models: Dynamic meta-stability results

 \subsection{Meta-stability: precise statements}

-To avoid technical complications and to improve clarity of exposition, we restrict our attention to the system~\eqref{eq:continuity_eq} in dimension $d = 2$.
+To avoid technical complications and to improve clarity of exposition, we focus on the system~\eqref{eq:continuity_eq} in dimension $d = 2$, identifying $\mathbb{S}^1$ with $[0, 2\pi)$.
 The analysis conducted here for the linear and quasi-linear phase can be immediately generalized to the case $d > 2$ as we outline in Section~\ref{sec:high-dim}.

 We start by recalling our setup.
 We draw $N$ tokens $x_i(0)$ at initialization, independently and uniformly at random on $\mathbb{S}^{d-1}$, and consider the resulting (random) evolution under~\eqref{eq:ODE_USA}.
 Let $\mu_t$ be the empirical measure associated to the tokens $\{x_i(t)\}_{i=1,...,N}$, and let $\mu_0$ be $\mu$ at time $t = 0$.
-We define the perturbation $\rho_t:=\mu_t-\mu_\infty$ and the corresponding characteristic time for the linear phase by:
+We define the perturbation $\rho_t:=\mu_t-\mu_\infty$, omitting its dependence on $N$ for clarity, and the corresponding characteristic time for the linear phase by:

 where here and throughout $\|\cdot\|_{H^{-1}}$ denotes the Sobolev norm with $p=2$ and negative exponent $k=-1$ defined in~(\ref{eq:sobolev2}).
+Moreover, $T_1$ is well-defined and grows logarithmically in $N$, as a consequence of the the Central Limit Theorem (see also Lemma \ref{lem:probability_limits}). \begin{theorem}[Linear phase] The measure $\mu(T_1)$ can be decomposed as: